nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126504209-525f8706-ba3f-4fe7-8122-d7f112f53639.png)

 - TFIDF vectorizer helps downscale weights for the words that occur in many documents
-- Although it has a high accuracy, the data between the classes are imbalanced.
+- Although it has a high accuracy, the data between the classes are imbalanced
 - The recall score of positive is really high compared to neutral and negative.
 Want recall scores to be higher because it correctly identifies the true positives

 **Using a combination of GridSearchCV, CountVectorizer, and LinearSVC**